Flames rebound with impressive 5-2 win over Kraken - NewsBreak

 Flames rebound with impressive 5-2 win over Kraken

-Calgary bounced back impressively after getting surprisingly routed at home a day earlier in a 5-1 setback to lowly Chicago.
-The Flames topped the Kraken for the second straight time in Seattle, took two of three in the season series and headed into their break on a high note.
+Calgary rebounded impressively after getting surprisingly routed at home a day earlier in a 5-1 setback to lowly Chicago.
+The Flames topped the Kraken for the second straight time in Seattle, took two of three in the season series and headed into their All-Star break on a high note.

-“We talked about it the past two games,” Toffoli said.
-“Obviously we let the Chicago game slip, but overall tonight was obviously a really important match and we did a really good job.”

 Lindholm deflected a pass from Toffoli at 7:16 of the first period for his 15th goal to pull Calgary even after Seattle took an early lead.